percona/k8spsmdb-docs/docs/expose.md

         IP address at a static port.
 A ClusterIP Service, to which the Node port will be routed, is automatically created in this variant.
-As an advantage, the Service will be reachable from outside the cluster by node address and port number, however the address will be bound to a specific Kubernetes node.
+As an advantage, the Service will be reachable from outside the cluster by Node address and port number, however the address will be bound to a specific Kubernetes node.
     * `LoadBalancer` - expose the Pod externally using a cloud provider’s load balancer.
 Both [ClusterIP and NodePort